smdocs/my-articles/notes/rabbit-or-kafka.md

 # Rabbit or Kafka

 Mainly depends on the problem in hand.
- - For system integration where features like acknowledgments, deeper management are important
+ - RabbitMQ is more suitable for system integration where features like acknowledgments, deeper management of messages are important
  - Use Kafka, when High ingestion platforms where speed, scale and efficiency is the prime concern and both the consumer and the producer can operate at relatively the same speed.

 ### Rabbit MQ Features